TomStuart92/TomStuart92.github.io/_posts/16-09-11-Thirdly_Reflections.md

 We've also just starting getting mentee's from the cohort below.
 It's crazy to think we're already in a position to be guiding a new group through the course.
 This is another strength of the Makers program and one I can not speak highly enough of.
 Our seniors have been incredibly helpful, both with coding issues, but also wider insights into coding.
 I hope we can be just a useful to the cohort below.

+I can not offer any higher praise than to say this course has surpassed every one of my expectations so far.
+For anyone who is interested in learning to code, I would have zero hesitation in recommending Makers.
+If you are willing to work, you will not find a better environment in which to do it.

 The course is only going to get harder from here.
 Next week is Javascript week, and our first chance to learn a new language.
 Its going to be a challenge but one I think I'm ready for.